List of Gupta emperors

 The Gupta Empire (c.
 319–550 CE) was a classical Indian Hindu empire.
 The dynasty was founded by Sri Gupta in late 3rd century CE, but Chandragupta I is credited as the real founder of the empire.
 The empire lasted until 550 CE.
 The factors for the downfall of the empire were Hunnic invasions, dynastic dissensions, taxes, internal rebellions and decentralization.

 The Gupta Empire was vast and covered most of the Indian subcontinent.
 Chandragupta I, Samudragupta, Chandragupta II and Skandagupta were some of its mightiest rulers.
 It brought about a golden era to the region, resulting in technological advancements and cultural improvements.

-Gupta emperors generally used the title Maharajadhiraja.
+The Gupta emperors used the titles of Maharajadhiraja ("Great King of Kings"), Samrat ("Supreme King" or "Emperor"), Chakravartin ("Universal Monarch"), etc. The Gupta empresses used the titles of Paramabhattarika-Rajni ("Supreme Queen" or "Samrajni"), Mahadevi ("Great Goddess"), etc.